Monthly ETF Commentary

 Harvest Diversified High Income Shares ETF

-Outlook | HHIS continues to offer diversified, enhanced income exposure to high-growth U.S. stocks.
+Outlook | HHIS continues to deliver diversified, enhanced income from high-growth U.S. stocks.

 Harvest Canadian High Income Shares ETF

-Outlook | HHIC continues to offer diversified, enhanced income exposure to a portfolio of notable Canadian equities.
-The Harvest single stock ETFs based on the stock names in HHIC offer a more concentrated exposure and are designed to provide high monthly income.
+Outlook | HHIC continues to provide diversified, enhanced income exposure to leading Canadian equities, while its single-stock ETFs offer concentrated exposure and high monthly income potential.

 Disclaimer